The Happenings on Shaw Hill

 * * *

 I made initial contact with them or, I should say, with the man.
 I don’t know where the woman is.
 He seems normal, congenial even.
-He’s thin – almost, I would say, emancipated.
+He’s thin.
+I would almost say emancipated.
 His eyes are large, darting things.
 When he opened the door he looked at me quickly and then glanced over my shoulder, and then over the driveway – scanning everything in just a second or two – looking for his mark I presume.
-I stood stock still on his porch holding my briefcase.
+I stood stock-still on his porch holding my briefcase.

 “Can I help you?” he asked.

 “Mr. Varlan?”
-I asked.

 “Yes,” he said.

 “How can I help you Dr. Scotts?”
 He stepped back from the door threshold.
 “Come in, please.”
+And then he stopped himself and said carefully, “If you want to.”

 I nodded, took off my hat, and stepped inside.

+Mr. Varlan turned on the kitchen faucet and filled a clear drinking glass with water.
+He looked at me darkly for a moment, it was so different from the way he looked at me when I first arrived.
+And then, in a flash, his look softened again.
+Was he just playing the part of a good neighbor?
 “My wife passed away last year,” he said.
 He walked over and set the glass down on the table next to me.
-He stood over me and for a moment I had another tinge of fear – something was not right about him.
+He stood over me and, for a moment, I had another tinge of fear – something was not quite right about him.
 But, with his charisma, he could fool the typical person.
 Ian’s message rang in my ears:

 He put his hand on my shoulder as I stepped in.
+“Come in Dr. Scotts.
+You are always welcome.”

 Mr. Varlan stepped toward the refrigerator – shuffled might be a better word.
 He walked like a man of sophistication – like at one time he may have been a man of some importance.
 But, for whatever reason, his life had taken a different turn.